mjwestgate/circleplot/README.md

 Tools for exploring distance and association matrices using circular plots.
 Also allows plotting of binary directional matrices.

+NOTE: THIS VERSION IS IN ACTIVE DEVELOPMENT AND MAY CONTAIN ERRORS: USE WITH CAUTION.

 # Example:
 ```
 # get circleplot